Marie Wieck

-Marie Wieck (January 17, 1832 – November 2, 1916) was a German pianist, singer, piano teacher, and composer.
+Marie Wieck (17 January 1832 – 2 November 1916) was a German pianist, singer, piano teacher, and composer.
 She was the daughter of renowned piano teacher Friedrich Wieck and the younger half-sister of Clara Schumann who was 12 years older.

-Early life and education
+Life and career

 Marie was born in Leipzig to Friedrich Wieck and his second wife Clementine Fechner.
 Her mother was a sister of painter Eduard Clemens Fechner and of experimental psychology pioneer Gustav Fechner.
-She was trained from an early age in piano and voice by her father Friedrich.
+She was trained from an early age in piano and singing by her father, Friedrich.
 Marie's first public appearance was in 1842, when she and her half-sister Clara performed at a concert in Dresden.
 She later performed with her father at the Gewandhaus in Leipzig.

-Musical career

 An eminent singer and pianist, Wieck sang in concerts with her half-sister Clara and also performed with Joseph Joachim's wife, the opera singer Amalie Schneeweiss.
-She was appointed court pianist for the chamber concerts of the Prince of Hohenzollern.
+In 1857, she was appointed court pianist for the chamber concerts of the Prince of Hohenzollern.

-Wieck composed and published several piano works, including Études for piano and studies for voice.
-She is credited for working to bring German music to the attention of the public, particularly in London, where she performed publicly for five seasons.
+Wieck composed and published several piano works, including Études for piano and studies for singing.
+She is credited for her work that brought German music to the attention of the public, particularly in London, where she performed for five seasons.
 Wieck never married.